redis/redis-doc/topics/persistence.md

 ---

 * AOF files are usually bigger than the equivalent RDB files for the same dataset.
 * In the past we experienced rare bugs in specific commands (for instance there was one involving blocking commands like BRPOPLPUSH) causing the AOF produced to don't reproduce exactly the same dataset on reloading.
 This bugs are rare and we have tests in the test suite creating random complex datasets automatically and reloading them to check everything is ok, but this kind of bugs are almost impossible with RDB persistence.
+To make this point more clear the Redis AOF works incrementally updating an existing state, like MySQL or MongoDB does, while the RDB snapshotting creates everything from scratch again and again, that is conceptually more robust.
+However it should be noted that every time the AOF is rewritten by Redis it is recreated from scratch starting from the actual data contained in the data set, making resistance to bugs stronger compared to an always appending AOF file (or one rewritten reading the old AOF instead of reading the data in memory).

 Ok, so what should I use?
 ---